 The first step in business continuity planning is to identify and evaluate the possible risks facing your business.
 This should start with the natural hazards that are prevalent in your region (e.g., hurricanes, floods, winter weather, or earthquakes), along with other disruptions that might occur in your community, such as a chemical leak or a major power outage.
-More information on risk and vulnerability analyses can be found here.
+More information on risk and vulnerability analysis can be found here.

 However, because almost every business relies on a chain of critical suppliers and customers, your business continuity plan needs to look beyond your immediate location to consider national or even global problems that can adversely affect your business.
 In fact, supply chain interruptions can happen anywhere, anytime — and sometimes you may not even be aware that a problem has occurred in a distant location until it reaches your business.
 Fortunately, your business continuity plan will help you prepare for unexpected supply chain problems, wherever they occur, and reduce the likelihood of disruption to your business.
 This article provides ideas on how best to address and plan for supply chain vulnerabilities.

 The movement of materials as they flow from their source to the end customer.

 Businesses that YOU depend upon to design, produce, and supply your products or services to your customers or clients.

 Your customers or clients, or the individuals and companies who purchase your products or services

 The importance of a strong supply chain